|Landsailing in Tarifa.

 The windy conditions which characterize Tarifa obviously lend themselves to land sailing, and those interested can take short courses with Landsailing Tarifa, who occupy a flat, sandy patch of land 3km out of town, opposite the Playa de los Lances.
 A 45-minute course is 28€, and children between 6-8 can accompany an adult in a double cart for an extra 12€.

-As of end of the Summer season 2018 the land sailing establishment in Tarifa as described above is closed.
+As of end of the Summer season 2018 the land sailing establishment in Tarifa as described above closed.
+In Summer 2021 the site on the N-340 at km 80 was open as a Quad bike track.